secretlycarl/onboarderr/README.md

 ![Customization Options](https://github.com/secretlycarl/onboarderr/blob/main/screenshots/customexample.png)

-Onboarderr serves as a customizable onboarding site site for a host's Plex and (optional) Audiobookshelf servers.
-It includes user instructions and a basic admin dashboard.
+Onboarderr is a customizable onboarding site for a host's Plex and (optional) Audiobookshelf servers.
+It includes user instructions, server highlights, and a basic admin dashboard.

-It's not exactly plug and play, as I tried to make it customizable for each host and there's some things to tweak before sharing it with users.
+It's not exactly plug-n-play, as there are some things to customize before sharing it with users.
 Might be a little janky.

 Please read to the end!

 #

-As someone who's never made a website before, I made this to accomplish a few goals -
+As someone who's never made a website before, I wantedd to:

 - Learn about HTML, CSS, websites in general, and self-hosting

-- To improve on a few "new user setup" guides I've seen for Plex
+- Improve on a few "new user setup" guides I've seen for Plex

 - Offer a more appealing way for friends to join my Plex